Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Related Works

 \subsection{Camouflage}

 Camouflage has been studied for a long time.
 A large number of biologists explored the typical instances of camouflage and explained camouflage using the principles of natural selection and adaptation.
-Inspired by this important natural phenomenon, humans have made attempts to imitate these pattern in many fields, such as art, agriculture, \etc. Camouflage also gained attention from the optical researchers \citep{copeland1998signature}, who proposed the signature strength metrics for camouflaged objects.
-Some works have been made to analyze the camouflaged images and to study how to create digital camouflaged images \citep{owens2014camouflaging}.
-With the rapid development of information technologies, COD has drawn increasing research efforts from the computer vision community \citep{mondal2020camouflaged}.
-In particular, Fan \emph{et al.}~\citep{fan2020Camouflage} performed a comprehensive study on COD from the perspective of computer vision and provided an elaborate datasets, \ie, COD10K, which contains 10,000 pictures of 69 categories.
-Moreover, efforts have been directed to identifying camouflaged objects using motion information \citep{lamdouar2020betrayed} or bio-inspired adversarial attack \citep{yan2020mirrornet}.
+Inspired by this important natural phenomenon, humans have made attempts to imitate these pattern in many fields, such as art, agriculture, \etc Camouflage also gained attention from the optical researchers \cite{copeland1998signature}, who proposed the signature strength metrics for camouflaged objects.
+Some works have been made to analyze the camouflaged images and to study how to create digital camouflaged images \cite{owens2014camouflaging}. \revxrII{With the rapid development of object detection \cite{zhai2022deep,yao2021boundary}, COD has drawn increasing research efforts from the computer vision community \cite{lyu2023uedg,mondal2020camouflaged}.} In particular, Fan \emph{et al.}~\cite{fan2020Camouflage} performed a comprehensive study on COD from the perspective of computer vision and provided an elaborate datasets, \ie, COD10K, which contains 10,000 pictures of 69 categories.
+Moreover, efforts have been directed to identifying camouflaged objects using motion information \cite{lamdouar2020betrayed} or bio-inspired adversarial attack \cite{yan2020mirrornet}. \revII{ MGL~\cite{zhai2021Mutual} decomposes the COD task into object position detection and detail capture.
+It repeatedly infers and fuses them through graph convolution.
+PFNet~\cite{Mei_2021_CVPR} imitates the predation process, including positioning module and focusing module.
+The positioning module is designed to mimic the hunting tactic used to find the potential target object.
+It uses the global perspective and the focusing module to recognize the object during this hunting process.
+By focusing on fuzzy information, it gradually narrows down the initial prediction area. \revxrII{Meanwhile, there are some other novel solutions have been proposed~\cite{fan2021concealed,fan2021ugtr,zhou2024decoupling}.}}

+\revI{However, accurate COD is a difficult task suffering from three major challenges: (i) Unlike conventional objects, camouflaged objects share similar appearances with the background.
+This is due to the fact that animals tend to change their appearances to ``perfectly'' embed into the surrounding environment in order to avoid being identified.
+Due to the nature of camouflage, it is very challenging the accurately identify camouflaged objects from complex scenes. (ii) The camouflaged objects are with varied appearances, such as size, shape, \etc, which can reduce the robustness of COD models. (iii) The wild animals usually live in complex natural environments, implying that the images are usually with complex background, which further aggravates the difficulty of COD.}